 The narrow passages between the islands combined with strong tidal currents create dangerous swirls and eddies.
 Coast Salish folklore has a story about a legendary creature called Sheshuq’um that lived at Octopus Point.
-The creature had an enormous head with a large-toothed mouth and a long unfurling tongue, some elders even translate the name to mean “open mouth”.
+The creature had an enormous head with a large-toothed mouth and a long unfurling tongue, some elders even translated the name to mean ‘open mouth’.
 It is said that anyone who traveled too close to Sheshuq’um would be pulled under the water and eaten or drowned, leaving only the shattered remains of their canoes.
 The creature was vanquished by a legendary man known as Smakw’uts, said to be one of the strongest men ever to live.
 Smakw’uts lived at what is now known as Point Roberts in Washington State.
 Smakw’uts hurled huge stones at the creature and one stone struck and broke the mouth of Sheshuq’um.
-Sheshuq’um was defeated and turned into stone to serve as a reminder to all who pass of the monster that once lived there.
+Sheshuq’um was defeated and turned into stone to serve as a reminder to all who pass of the monster that once lived in Sansum Narrows.